 Mental health is a hot topic these days and for good reason.
 So many of us put self care on the back burner and after a while it starts to take a serious toll on our mental health.
 Diagnosis of anxiety and depression are at record numbers these days and although people are trying to look after themselves a bit more it still appears to be a struggle on how to actually do it.
-We’ve all heard gratitude lists and as much as I love them if you aren’t consistent, like most things, they’re useless.
+We’ve all heard about gratitude lists and as much as I love them if you aren’t consistent, they’re useless.
 Today, I’m not going to give you the same old self care tips you usually hear and gloss over.
 I’m going to give you some real tangible tools to start implementing that won’t take up much time so you can actually be successful at it.
 Mental health is the farthest thing from an overnight fix but if you’re constantly anxious, agitated, overwhelmed or depressed you best be making it a priority if you ever want to be able to live free from the confines of your mind.

 If you want more tips like the ones below make sure you download my free Ultimate Guide for Healing Your Gut, it provides you with all the strategies + foods to help you start calming your mind.